-Due to the high cost and susceptibility of imported water to drought and environmental concerns, WRD is working on its Water Independence Now ("WIN") initiative to eventually become independent from imported water for groundwater recharge.
-Currently, the District needs about 20,140 AF of imported water for recharge; 16,000 AF for spreading and 4,140 AF for injection at the seawater barriers.
+Due to the high cost and susceptibility of imported water to drought and environmental concerns, WRD is working on its Water Independence Now (WIN) initiative to eventually become independent from imported water for groundwater recharge.
 By maximizing the use of recycled water and stormwater, the amount of imported water needed can eventually be reduced or eliminated, thereby providing the groundwater basins with full replenishment needs through locally-derived water.

 WRD coordinates regular meetings with LACDPW, MWD, SDLAC, and other water interests to discuss replenishment water availability, spreading grounds operations, barrier operations, scheduling of replenishment deliveries, seawater barrier improvements, upcoming maintenance activities, and facility outages or shutdowns.
 The District tracks groundwater levels in the Montebello Forebay weekly to assess general basin conditions and determine the level of artificial replenishment needed.
 WRD also monitors the amount of recycled water used at the spreading grounds and seawater barriers to maximize use while complying with pertinent regulatory limits.
+While improvements undertaken in recent years by

-While improvements undertaken in recent years by LACDPW/WRD (e.g., expansion of Whittier Narrows Conservation Pool, installation of rubber dams on San Gabriel River, Interconnection Pipeline, and recycled water diversion structures) have considerably increased the stormwater portion of WRD's supply portfolio, the potential for further increasing the use of stormwater for groundwater augmentation remains significant.
-Working with the Army Corps of Engineers and LACDPW on additional improvements to the Whittier Narrows Conservation Pool will allow capture of more stormwater, as will development of Montebello Forebay projects to lower the water table through increased pumping and delivery downgradient to free up underground space to capture more storm water and/or recycled water.
-WRD has submitted a request to the Army Corps of Engineers for a temporary deviation for the Whittier Narrows Conservation Pool to increase the operational water surface elevation (WSE) from 201.6 feet to
+LACDPW/WRD (e.g., expansion of Whittier Narrows Conservation Pool, installation of rubber dams on San Gabriel River, Interconnection Pipeline, and recycled water diversion structures) have considerably increased the stormwater portion of WRD's supply portfolio, the potential for further increasing the use of stormwater for groundwater augmentation remains significant, and WRD will work to enhance storm water capture and replenishment.